Visitor guide

 Practical logistics

-Typically open Tuesday–Sunday with seasonal winter / summer hours and last admission 30 minutes before close.
-Closed Mondays year-round.
+Open daily year-round with seasonal winter / summer hours: 16 Oct–31 Mar 09:00–18:00 (last entry 17:30); 1 Apr–15 Oct 09:00–18:30 (last entry 18:00).
 Address: Largo Infante Dom Henrique, 2440-109 Batalha.
 The monastery accepts card and contactless at the on-site ticket office.
 Most spaces are level on the ground floor; the Capelas Imperfeitas have a short ramp.

 Bag policy: small daypacks fine inside; larger bags should be left in your car or coach.
 No food or drink inside.
 The interior is mostly indoor / covered — only the Capelas Imperfeitas are open to the sky, so weather rarely affects the visit other than at that specific space.